AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

 ```
 <img src="https://github.com/AguaClara/CEE4540_Master/raw/master/AguaClara%20Water%20Treatment%20Plant%20Design/Rapid%20Mix/Images/Eddy_turnover_time.png" width="400">

-Figure x.
-Eddy turnover times as a function of length scale for a range of energy dissipation rates.
+**Figure x:** Eddy turnover times as a function of length scale for a range of energy dissipation rates.

 The eddy turnover times are longest for the largest eddies and this analysis suggests that it only takes a few seconds for turbulent eddies to mix from the scale of the flow down to the inner viscous length scale.